+Using good health practices such as covering your mouth and nose when coughing or sneezing and washing your hands with soap and water can help stop the spread of the bacteria.
 Students should not share food, drinks, utensils, toothbrushes, or cigarettes.
 Students should limit the number of persons they kiss.
-While there are vaccines for some other strains of bacterial meningitis, they are used only in special circumstances.
-These include a disease outbreak in a community or for people traveling to a country where there is a high risk of getting the disease.
-Also, a vaccine is recommended by some groups for college students, particularly freshmen living in dorms or residence halls.
-The vaccine is safe and effective (85-90 percent).
-It can cause mild side effects, such as redness and pain at the injection site lasting up to two days.
+There are vaccines available to offer protection from some of the bacteria that can cause bacterial meningitis.
+The vaccines are safe and effective (85-90%) and can cause mild side effects, such as redness and pain at the injection site lasting up to two days.
 Immunity develops within seven to ten days after the vaccine is given and lasts for up to five years.